designsystemsinternational/clis/packages/dynamic/README.md

 - `dynamic deploy`.
 Create or update the entire stack.
 This will prompt you about all parameters in the template, and update the template and all the function code.
 - `dynamic deploy functionName`.
 Creates a CloudFormation changeset with only the update function code.
 - `dynamic generate route`.
 Create the files needed for a single API route.
-- `dynamic show outputs`.
+- `dynamic show`.
 Shows the outputs for the current environment.

 ## Config file settings